 Smart ways to make your ingredients go a long way

-Still on food blogging competition mode and all I think about is re-using.
+food blogging competition mode and all I think about is re-using.
 Last week I re-used my chickpea soup into chickpea burger, I had a few onions cooked into a sharp chutney and made my materials go a little further.
 This week, it is all about the pie and a bit of dessert, well, from leftovers fillo pastry.
 Making your ingredients go a long way, have something savoury and something sweet.
-Continue readingby
+Continue reading

 There is hardly a nation in the world without rice pudding.
 From Far East to Far west, this little pudding has gained everybody’s attention and affection.
 As old as rice and as simple as milk, rice pudding has been a staple of Greek home cooking too, joining the Middle-Eastern league for flavourfull filling snacks.
 Either as breakfast or actually dessert, I love it cold and with lots of cinnamon.
 Continue readingby